tvsmsa/CK3-Anequina-submod/README.md

 	3.6) Event for claiming Cyrodiil

+4) Harry Dubois - Khajiit edition (employed by queen of Anequina)

 ## TO-DO:

-1) Do'krin special building in game (building itself is coded)
+1) Do'krin special building in game

 2) Stuff for interacting with Morrowind